Aaron Ramsey next club: Juventus confirm interest in Arsenal star Ramsey | Goal.com

 Ramsey had initially hoped to extend his contract at Arsenal but negotiations broke down, which has seen a number of top clubs around Europe linked with a move, including Bayern Munich, Paris Saint-Germain and Juve.

-And it seems that Juve are confident of landing the 28-year-old, with Paratici have confirmed that he is a player that the Serie A leaders are tracking.
+And it seems that Juve are confident of landing the 28-year-old, with Paratici having confirmed that he is a player that the Serie A leaders are tracking.

 "It [Ramsey's contract] is due to expire and we are always attentive to the situations that can be created.
 Juve are on him.
 Will Ramsey play with us after July?
 This is all to be verified.
 For now, he is an Arsenal player."